Loft Ladder Installation Cost

 How Much to Fit a Loft Ladder?

-The average material cost of installing loft ladders will firstly depend on what type of ladder you want installed.
-Loft ladders can be made of aluminium or timber, with timber being the more expensive and preferred option.
-Aluminium ladders are sturdy and durable, although noisy and does not look as aesthetically appealing.
+Aluminium ladders are sturdy and durable, although noisy, and do not look as aesthetically appealing.
 A wooden loft ladder can cost around £150 to £250 depending on quality.
-Metal loft ladders are cheaper costing around £75-£150.
+Metal loft ladders are cheaper costing around £75 to £150.

 The average joiner will usually charge around £150 to £200 per day.
-Installing solely a loft ladder will take a couple of hours, whereas a loft ladder installation with the loft hatch being increased will take up to a days work.
+Installing solely a loft ladder will take a couple of hours, whereas a loft ladder installation with the loft hatch being increased will take up to a day's work.

-Loft Ladder Prices
+Loft Ladder Installation Prices

 Below are some estimated costs of hiring a specialist to install a loft ladder: